KohaILS/koha-manual-zh-cn/source/tools.rst

          -  *Get there:*\ Staff client > Patron record >
             :ref:`Notices`

+-  CHECKINSLIP

+   -  This slip lists all items that were checked in today for this patron

+   -  To print this slip, click Print >
+      :ref:`Print checkin slip <printing-receipts-label>` from the patron file

+   -  You can also print this slip from the :ref:`Check in page <check-in-(returning)-label>`

 -  CHECKOUT

    -  This notice is sent as the 'Check out' notice for all items that